lobe/web-bootstrap/README.md

 ![](https://github.com/lobe/web-bootstrap/raw/niceDeveloperExperience/assets/modeldrag.png)

 Starting your app up again by running `yarn start` will reflect these changes and show you your model live!
-Congradulations! :tada:
+Congratulations! :tada:

 ## Deploying your app

 Luckily for us, deploying on the web is much easier then on iOS or Android.
 You can deploy to a varitiy of cloud services, such as AWS, GCP, or Azure.
-One of the best choices is using GitHub pages, it's free and will give you a URL `yourproject.github.io` for you to use and share around the web.
-Because this is using tensorflow.js all the machine learning inference is done client side, so using your app should remain fast for all users, regardness of how many there are!
+One of the best choices is using GitHub pages: it's free and will give you a URL (`yourproject.github.io`) for you to use and share around the web.
+Because this is using tensorflow.js, all the inference is done client side, so using your app should remain fast for all users, regardness of how many there are!
 We recomend [this guide](https://github.com/gitname/react-gh-pages) that will take you through the steps.

 ## Tips and Tricks